Performing Arts (Acting) Level 3

 What will I need

-4 GCSEs at grade 4/C or above and must include English or maths.
+5 GCSEs at grade 4/C including English.
 You will need to attend an interview and audition before starting this course.

 What is covered